Guide: deny-others rules

 # ...

-Defining the Scope of Denial (within
+Defining the Scope of Denial (within clause)

-clause defines the broader category of traffic you intend to control with this rule.
-All traffic matching within
+The within clause defines the broader category of traffic you intend to control with this rule.
+All traffic matching within will be denied unless explicitly allowed by deny-all-except.

 - Purpose: To narrow down what traffic is subject to the "deny by default" part of the rule.